 His work has been featured in diverse publications from Architectural Digest and Pacific Horticulture Magazine, to Smithsonian and MoneyMagazine along with most major book publishers, as well as calendars, newspapers, and note cards.
 He licenses his garden photography stock photos at PhotoBotanic.com where he also teaches garden photography and contributes to a Learning Center on the art of garden photography.

-His work and his own books increasingly focus on the relationship between gardens and the land, seeking a sustainable aesthetic that can enhance both gardener and the earth.
+His work and his own books increasingly focus on the relationship between gardens and the land, seeking a sustainable aesthetic that can enhance both gardener and the earth – Garden Earth.
 In the seminal 2004 book Plants and Landscapes for Summer-Dry Climates Saxon was determined “to change the aesthetic of what we expect to see in a garden photograph”.
 The book received awards from both The American Horticultural Society and The Garden Writers of America.

-Professionally, Saxon is a member of ASMP (American Society of Media Photographers), ASPP (American Society of Picture Professionals), is a Fellow of GWA (Garden Writers of America), and owns PhotoBotanic a garden photography resource and Learning Center.
+Professionally, Saxon is a member of ASMP (American Society of Media Photographers), ASPP (American Society of Picture Professionals), is a Fellow of GardenComm (Garden Writers of America), and is a Board member of Pacific Horticulture Society.

-He lives and gardens Northern California where he has found the climate for plants and adventuresome gardeners to be a constant source of inspiration, and is currently working on new ventures in multi-media and self publishing at PhotoBotanic.
+He lives and gardens Northern California where he has found the climate for plants and adventuresome gardeners to be a constant source of inspiration.
+When not traveling, he walks every morning with his dog Kona in the summer-dry, winter-wet hills of Marin County. @saxonholt

 I love plants and gardens and want others to have successes and appreciation learning from what I have seen.